 In a joint event the IEEE Robotics and Automation Society and the International Federation of Robotics recognized and honored outstanding achievements of entrepreneurs in the commercialization of innovative robotic and automation technology.
-These achievements were recognized in a specially organized IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation, which was held at the tradeshow CIROS in Shanghai.
+These achievements were recognized in a specially organized IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation, which was held at the International Symposium on Robotics ISR.
 The selected finalists presented their story of the genesis of a successful innovative product in robotics and automation from its very inception to the final state of commercialization in a series of plenary lectures.
-The ultimate winner was chosen by an evaluation board, consisting of distinguished individuals from industry and academia.
+The ultimate winners were chosen by an evaluation board, consisting of distinguished individuals from industry and academia.

-In 2015 the IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation will be held in conjunction with the ICRA Conference May 26-30, 2015 at the Washington State Convention Center in Seattle, Washington, USA.
-The Industry Forum will be held on May 27 and the award will be presented at the awards luncheon on May 28.
+In 2017 the IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation will be held in conjunction with the ICRA Conference from May 29 to June 3, 2017 at Sands Expo and Convention Centre, Marina Bay Sands in Singapore.

-The call for application can be downloaded here.
+The call for application will be published soon.

 |2014||Guy Caverot, BA Systèmes|